Tyrrrz/CliWrap/Readme.md

 ```

 This example command is configured to decode the data written to standard output and error streams as text, and append it to the corresponding `StringBuilder` buffers.
-After the execution has completed, these buffers can be inspected to see what the process has printed to the console.
+After the execution is completed, these buffers can be inspected to see what the process has printed to the console.

 Handling command output is a very common use case, so **CliWrap** offers a few high-level [execution models](#execution-models) to make these scenarios simpler.
 In particular, the same thing shown above can also be achieved more succinctly with the `ExecuteBufferedAsync()` extension method: